goreleaser/goreleaser/www/content/checksum.md

   # You can change the name of the checksums file.
   # Default is `{{ .ProjectName }}_{{ .Version }}_checksums.txt`.
   name_template: "{{ .ProjectName }}_checksums.txt"

+  # Algorithm used.
+  # Can be sha256, sha512 or sha1.
+  algorithm: sha256
 ```

 > Learn more about the [name template engine](/templates).